Fortress-Wars/FortressWars-Wiki/docs/kits/Wizard.md

 ## Zap

 The spell costs `25` mana.
-Casting summons zap of electricity in the direction the player is looking.
+Casting summons a zap of electricity in the direction the player is looking.
 When the zap hits a target, it deals `6` damage and stuns them for `10` ticks.
 After hitting one target, the zap chains to another target if they are in range and in line of sight.
 The zap can hit up to `4` targets.
 The max range of the spell is `15` meters.

 ![Wizard - Zap Cast](../assets/kits/wizard/_image_1_.jpg_)